 means that HTML specifies (marks up) content – it provides meaning.
 This is a very important point.
 HTML (and its successor, XML) are not intended to specify how something looks; instead, they specify what they are: a paragraph, a heading, a quotation.
 The appearance of content is provided by CSS (and its successor, XSL).

-is a misnomer.
-HTML is not a language in the classical sense.
+A misnomer: HTML is not a language in the classical sense.
 It is not a programming language, because it cannot create executable programs on its own.
-Do not put HTML on your resume under “Programming Languages” – any employer who knows his code will be able to spot you as a fraud. or at best uninformed.
+Do not put HTML on your resume under “Programming Languages” – any employer who knows his code will be able to spot you as, at best, uninformed.

 HTML was made for scientists, not artists.